 WATCH THE FILM

-Film-poem of a performance exploring fertility, birth and life rituals, devised by Emilia Telese, for Michelangelo Pistoletto’s Rebirth Day program of events, which started on 21 December 2012.
-Screening at the Musée du Louvre.
+Film-poem of a performance exploring fertility, birth and life rituals, devised by Emilia Telese, for Michelangelo Pistoletto’s Rebirth Day 2012, Musée du Louvre.

-Pregnant women walking on Cornwall’s Land’s End, form a Third Paradise symbol to celebrate a new beginning in their lives.
-The symbology of the performance meets the meaning of place in the name of change.
+Pregnant women walking on Cornwall’s Land’s End, form a Third Paradise symbol to celebrate a new beginning.

 CREDITS